teal-language/tl/docs/examples/README.md

 In all of these examples it is assumed that the root directory is 'examples'.

-The use of 'tree' command is only for illustration in these notes.
-The user does *not* need to use the 'tree' command.

 ## Files

 This example demonstrates `cyan init` to create a Teal project, as well as the